 The injection is also used to treat alcoholism by reducing your urge to drink alcohol.
 This may help with drinking less or to stop drinking altogether.
 Naltrexone will not decrease the effects of alcohol that was recently consumed.

 Narcan Nasal Spray contains naloxone hydrochloride.
 Naloxone blocks or reverses the effects of opioid medication, including extreme drowsiness, slowed breathing, or loss of consciousness.

 Narcan Nasal Spray is used to treat an opioid overdose in an emergency situation.
 This medicine should not be used in place of emergency medical care for an overdose.

 Stigma is a mark of disgrace that sets a person apart from others.
-When a person is labeled by their illness, they're no longer seen as an individual but as part of a stereotyped group.
-Negative attitudes or beliefs toward a group create prejudice which leads to adverse actions—even discrimination.
+When people are labeled by their illness, they’re no longer seen as an individual.
+Instead, they’re seen as part of a stereotyped group.
+Negative attitudes or beliefs toward a group create prejudice.
+This leads to adverse actions—even discrimination.

 Well, people that use substances aren’t contagious.
 You’re not going to run into someone with a substance use diagnosis then find yourself locked up in a bathroom 10 minutes later trying to use.

-When someone has a history of substance use, they automatically assume society has pushed them to the side before there has even been any cause for that type of reasoning!
-Not only do they have to deal with the fact their use has gotten out of control but they will also feel they have to deal with it alone.
-Resulting from the stigma or belief that substance use is the bottom of bottoms was already within them before they started to use drugs or alcohol in the first place.
-That's the belief our culture has held onto for hundreds of years.
-A conviction initially grounded in the old ways of religious thought with receiving retribution to achieve enlightenment.
+When someone has a history of substance use, they automatically assume society has pushed them to the side.
+They often feel this way before there has even been any cause for that type of reasoning!
+They have to deal with the fact their use has gotten out of control.
+Unfortunately, they will also feel they have to deal with it alone.

 Characteristics of Stigma: